 - At Reception and Year 6, children in the poorest decile are almost twice as likely to be obese compared those in the most affluent decile3

 Our corporate aim is that ‘by 2015, 60% of Members responding to a poll should believe the campaign has been effective and be aware of and have access to the training materials available’ (RCPCH College Plan 2012-15).

-The Academy of Medical Royal Colleges (AoMRC) launched its report,(PDF, 339KB, 60 pages).
-It makes 10 recommendations starting with the medical profession, but addressed across society at reducing the impact of the obesogenic environment.
+In February 2013, the Academy of Medical Royal Colleges (AoMRC) launched a report,(PDF, 339KB, 60 pages).
+This makes 10 recommendations, starting with the medical profession, but addressed across society at reducing the impact of the obesogenic environment.